mm80843/T3.5/docs/Benef/PBN__Benef_537.md

 # __Equitable Indoor Environments__

-## Name of the Benefit

-Implementing HVAC systems in low-income communities improves indoor air quality and creates healthier living conditions, reducing disparities in health outcomes.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in sociotechnical solutions for low-income communities can contribute to poverty alleviation, community well-being, and social cohesion, aligning with social responsibility goals and improving the reputation of investors.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_589.md)